Babanango Game Reserve

-Babanango Game Reserve is a malaria-free game reserve in the KwaZulu-Natal province in South Africa, covering around 20,000 hectares (200 km2) of restored wilderness.
-Babanango Game Reserve is home to wildlife, including the Big Five.
-It is considered one of South Africa's newest large-scale game reserves and is notable for its rewilding initiatives.
+Babanango Game Reserve, located in the KwaZulu-Natal province of South Africa, is a malaria-free game reserve covering almost 21,000 hectares (200 km2) of restored wilderness.
+The reserve supports endemic flora and fauna including the Big Five as well as species like the brown hyena, aardvark and aardwolf.
+It is one of the largest biodiversity projects in South Africa in recent decades, particularly notable for its extensive rewildling initiatives.
+The reserve has been recognised by the 30x30 global initiative as a role model of community-led conservation, biodiversity restoration, and economic upliftment in South Africa.

 History

-KwaZulu-Natal has a long history shaped by diverse cultural influences.
-The region was originally settled by Nguni-speaking peoples who migrated from Central Africa during the 16th century, forming the foundations of what would become the Zulu nation.
-Portuguese explorer Vasco da Gama landed along the coast in 1497, naming the area ‘Natal’.
+KwaZulu-Natal has a rich history influenced by diverse cultures.
+Originally settled by Nguni-speaking peoples who migrated from Central Africa in the 16th century, the region laid the foundation for the Zulu nation.
+In 1497, Portuguese explorer Vasco da Gama arrived on the coast and named the area 'Natal'.
 British settlers established a presence in the Port of Natal in 1824, later developing sugar plantations along the coastline.

-By the early 19th century, Babanango Game Reserve was part of a Zulu kingdom ruled by King Shaka Zulu.
-The British invaded Zululand in 1879.
-Many of the conflict's landmark battles – like Isandlwana and Rorke's Drift – took place close to Babanango.
-The British eventually prevailed, and land previously grazed by the Zulu was handed to white farmers.
+By the early 19th century, the area of the Babanango Game Reserve was part of a Zulu kingdom ruled by King Shaka Zulu.
+The British invaded Zululand in 1879, and several significant battles including Isandlwana and Rorke's Drift, took place close to Babanango.
+After the British victory, land once grazed by the Zulu people was handed to white farmers.

-With the end of apartheid and South Africa's reconciliation in the mid-1990s, the area was given back to its traditional Zulu owners.
-However, it remained largely unpopulated and underutilised, becoming a series of cattle farms and degraded grasslands.
+With the end of apartheid and South Africa's reconciliation in the mid-1990s, the land was returned to its traditional Zulu owners.
+However, it remained largely uninhabited and underutilised, turning into a series of cattle farms and degraded grasslands.

-In 2018, a conservation partnership initiated a major rehabilitation project to restore indigenous flora and reintroduce native wildlife.
+In 2018, a conservation partnership was formed between local community trusts (Emcakwini, Esibongweni and KwaNgono), Ezemvelo KZN Wildlife and the African Habitat Conservancy - a wildlife conservation management company formed by private German investors.
+This partnership initiated a major rehabilitation project to restore indigenous flora and reintroduce native wildlife.

-Private German investors formed African Habitat Conservancy, a wildlife conservation management company, to transform the property into a malaria-free part of Zululand into a brand-new game reserve in partnership with Ezemvelo KZN Wildlife, the Emcakwini Community Trust (ECT), and other community trusts.
-The investors pledged a $50-million investment for the 40 years of leasing the land.

-The project focused on eradicating invasive plant species, repairing erosion damage, and re-establishing natural grazing systems.
-After relocating livestock, the park completed its 81km perimeter fence.
-The majority of the wild animals were relocated in late 2022.
+The project focused on rehabilitating the reserve through eradicating invasive plant species, repairing erosion damage, and re-establishing natural grazing and browsing systems.
+After relocating livestock from the reserve, the 81km perimeter fence was completed in 2022, allowing translocations of animals into the area to roam freely within the reserve.

-In 2023, the reserve became the first in KwaZulu-Natal to introduce orphaned black rhinos raised in captivity back into the wild.